Ayesha-251/DNA-start-and-stop-codon-detector/README.md

 If formed it checks for the codons from the flag variable and shows the exact location of the start codon and stop codon.
 If after checking the whole length no stop codon or start codon is present.
 If the start codon is present the exact position of start codon on the terminal.
-If the start codon is present the exact position of start codon on the terminal.
+If the stop codon is present the exact position of stop codon on the terminal.
 The terminal shows no stop codon found, no start codon found and terminates the program.